elquchiri/programcms/README.md

 ## Remarkable Changes

-- 2022/12: First commit in the project
+- 2022/12: First commit in the project.
-- 2023/06: Changing Project name from ElectroForums to ProgramCMS
+- 2023/06: Changing Project name from ElectroForums to ProgramCMS.
-- 2023/08: Finally, The Inspiring Logo (°P) Founded
+- 2023/08: Finally, The Inspiring Logo (°P) Founded.
+- 2024/04: First stable beta version for internal use.
 ## Donation

 Your donation will help, Improve and Speed up productivity of The Amazing ProgramCMS.